Skip to content

 What practitioners ask.

-Q02How long does the GEGMR export permit take?
+Q02How long does the export permit take?

 A complete and correctly filed export permit application takes 7–14 business days from submission to issuance.
 Incomplete applications (missing vessel nomination, unclear LC terms, missing buyer documents) restart the clock.
 The export permit is the single most critical timeline item — begin the application process on the day the purchase contract is signed.